nas20013p/2102_Lab5/README.md

 2. Navigate to the project directory.
    - cd <repo_directory>

-3. Run the application using Maven.
+3. Run the system using Maven.
    - mvn clean install
    - mvn spring-boot:run